-- Improves the customer experience in field service environments.
+- Improves customer experience in field service environments.

 - Induces users to engage with software systems more frequently, increasing return on investment in enterprise software.

-Lacking support for the mobile enterprise, companies will be prevented from digitally transforming their operation in many important ways for example, total cost of maintaining capital assets will be higher and quality of asset data will be lower than in organizations with less enterprise mobility.
+Lacking support for the mobile enterprise, companies will be prevented from digitally transforming their operation in many important ways, for example, the total cost of maintaining capital assets will be higher and quality of asset data will be lower than in organizations with less enterprise mobility.